 Regarding me attributing blame on Bart for missing a customer out during the breakfast service, I didn’t blame him, I asked why the customer had been missed out.
 Having then been told how he did the service I explained that’s not the way it should be done.

-In his complaint he blames Katrina and Claire for the passenger not being served.
+In his complaint he blames Katrina and Claire for what happened.
 He also states I should take some responsibility because I am in charge of running the service.
-Yet again Bart is not familiar with the Service Procedures on the aircraft.
+Yet again Bart is not familiar with Service Procedures on the aircraft.
 I am not in charge of running the service, the Purser is.

 I never admonished Bart and having told him how the service should be done correctly that was the end of it.
 The conversation was carried in the presence of Katrina.
 I spoke to him in a relaxed and professional manner.

-Had she told him to wake every customer up on his side as he claims in his complaint, I believe she would have owned up and taken responsibility for that.
-He never told me that at the time and she says nothing about it in her witness statement.
+Had she told him to wake every customer up on his side and then go back to start serving them as he claims in his complaint, I believe she would have owned up and taken responsibility for that.
+He never told me that at the time and says nothing about it in her witness statement.

-He says I never addressed anything directly with the crew and always went through Katrina who was working up.
-Yet Bart repeatedly accuses me of bullying him.
+Bart says I never addressed anything directly with the crew and always went through Katrina who was working up.
+Yet Bart repeatedly accuse me of bullying him.

-Most crew members state in their witness statement they were unaware of any unusual behaviour between me and Bart.
-One of those people was Mia who worked alongside him during the dinner service.
+The majority of the crew state in their witness statement they were unaware of any unusual behaviour between me and Bart.
+One of those was Mia who worked alongside him during the dinner service on our inbound flight.

 Others state they never saw the two of us talking alone.